State Opening of Parliament: Equivalents in other countries

-Similar ceremonies are held in other Commonwealth realms.
+In addition to the UK, Opening of Parliament ceremonies are held in other Commonwealth realms.
 The governor-general or, in the case of Australia's states and Canada's provinces, the relevant governor or lieutenant governor, respectively, usually delivers the speech from the throne.
 On occasion, the monarch may open these parliaments and deliver the speech him or herself.
-In both Australia and Canada, the last time this occurred was in 1977.
+In Canada, King Charles III delivered the speech on May 27, 2025 for the first time since Queen Elizabeth II delivered one in 1977.
+In Australia, the last time a reigning monarch delivered the speech in person was March 1977.
 In New Zealand, the monarch last opened parliament personally in February 1990.

+In Spain the Solemn Opening of the Parliament of Spain is conducted by the monarch.

+In Malaysia, the Parliament of Malaysia also conducts an annual State Opening, usually in March, presided over by the Yang di-Pertuan Agong.
+However, parliament is opened in the lower house (the Dewan Rakyat) rather than the upper house (the Dewan Negara), thus the sitting is conducted by its Speaker.
+Additionally, as there is no equivalent to the Lord Chancellor, the speech is presented to the Monarch by the Prime Minister.

 In India, the President of India opens Parliament with an address similar to the Speech from the Throne.
 This is also the case in Commonwealth Republics with a non-executive Presidency such as Malta, Mauritius and Singapore.

 In the Netherlands a similar ceremony is held on the third Tuesday in September, which is called Prinsjesdag in the Netherlands.
 Article 65 of the constitution states that "A statement of the policy to be pursued by the Government is given by or on behalf of the King before a joint session of the two Houses of the States General that is held every year on the third Tuesday in September or on such earlier date as may be prescribed by Act of Parliament."
 In Norway, the King is required by Article 74 of the constitution to preside over the opening of the Storting after it had been declared to be legally constituted by the president of the Storting.
 After he delivers the Speech from the Throne, outlining the government's policies for the coming year, a member of the government reads the Report on the State of the Realm, an account of the government's achievements of the past year.